-The Committee notes with particular concern that under the Penal Code, defamation against the president as well as publication of false news are still considered as criminal offences.
-The Committee reiterates its concern about reports of arrests and charges brought against journalists for the publication of articles critical of the Government, which are used as harassment and censorship techniques. (article 19)
+The Committee notes with particular concern that under the Penal Code, defamation against the President as well as publication of false news are still considered as criminal offences.
+The Committee reiterates its concern over reports of arrests and charges brought against journalists for the publication of articles critical of the Government, which are used as harassment and censorship techniques. (art.
+19)

 The State party should repeal the above-mentioned provisions of the Penal Code.
 It should find other means to ensure accountability of the press, so as to be in full compliance with the Covenant, in particular the right to freedom of expression.

-The Committee reiterates its concern that under the Penal Code, 8 year old children are criminally responsible for their actions. (article 24)
+The Committee reiterates its concern that under the Penal Code, 8 year old children are criminally responsible for their actions. (art.
+24)

 The State party should take immediate action to raise the minimum age of criminal responsibility to an acceptable level under international standards.

-The Committee requests the State party to widely disseminate the present concluding observations and its third periodic report to the general public, including by publishing them on the government website, placing them in all public libraries, and distributing them to the leaders of customary institutions.
+The Committee requests the State party to widely disseminate the present concluding observations and its third periodic report to the general public, including by publishing them on the government website, placing them in all public libraries and distributing them to the leaders of customary institutions.

 In accordance with rule 71, paragraph 5, of the Committee’s rules of procedure, the State party should provide, within one year, relevant information on the assessment of the situation and the implementation of the Committee’s recommendations in paragraphs 10, 12, 13 and 23.